In A Longitudinal Study That Will Follow

 The scientific value of following participants over time lies in the ability to establish temporal precedence.
 In science, to prove that "A caused B," you must prove that A happened before B.

 In a cross-sectional study, you might find that people who exercise more have lower stress levels.
-Still, you cannot tell if exercise reduces stress, or if people with lower stress levels simply have more energy to exercise.
-Worth adding: in a longitudinal study that will follow participants, you can see that a person started exercising in Year 1 and their stress levels dropped in Year 2.
+That said, you cannot tell if exercise reduces stress, or if people with lower stress levels simply have more energy to exercise.
+In a longitudinal study that will follow participants, you can see that a person started exercising in Year 1 and their stress levels dropped in Year 2.
 This provides much stronger evidence of a causal relationship.

 Adding to this, these studies allow for the discovery of critical periods.
 Here's one way to look at it: longitudinal studies in child development have helped psychologists identify "critical periods" for language acquisition, proving that if a child isn't exposed to language by a certain age, their ability to learn it fluently drops significantly.